fgrotto/cv/Readme.md

-# Collection of different Computer Vision scripts
+# Collection of Random Computer Vision Scripts

-Collection of script for computer vision tasks written in Matlab heavily inspired from Multiple view geometry in computer vision by Richard Hartley
+Collection of random computer vision scripts implemented in Matlab.

+## References
+- "Multiple View Geometry in Computer Vision" by Richard Hartley